jsoxford/hack/register.md

 __Note: if you're a multi-person team, only one of you should sign up.
 (Also, check [the list of hacks](hacks) to see if anyone is looking for a teammate.)__

-__Also note: Hack Guide places are limited - we'll be assigning guides to teams before we start.__

 ## Step 1.
 ### Enter some details